Three Types Of Students, or What-EV-rrrr

 We typically get one of these students in every other or every few class starts and they are almost always 18, 19 or 20 years old, but we’ve had them as old as 25 years old.
 Every once in a while we get two in one class start which is always disastrous for the entire class because they impede the progress of the class and the other students in these classes only receive a portion of the training that they wanted to receive.
 This usually occurs when the average age of any class start is less than 30.4 years of age.
 We try to maintain class starts with an average of 32.2 or higher.
 But, we can’t control the population or everybody that wants to train here.
 So far, we’ve only had three class starts be ruined by What-EV-rrrrrs since we started our school many, many years ago.

 The range of successful type students ranges from having a successful career/business all the way to superstars who really excel in the beauty industry.
 Successful students turn into successful beauty industry professionals because they realize that our job as a school is to provide our students with tools which our successful students then organize into functioning sets of skills that they use to create their own unique niche from which they develop successful businesses and/or careers.
 We happen upon a few "Superstar" students each year as well, which is a subcategory of the Successful students.
-These people simply shine because they're found their purpose and are now beginning to fulfil their ambitions.
+These people simply shine because they're found their purpose and are now beginning to fulfill their ambitions.
 They pitch in and do way more than they are required to, the connect with clients in the most amazing way and they make a lasting impression while they are in school.
 We find several of these students each year.

 IF you are in control of your own psychological status by means of accountability, discipline and awareness you can choose which of these types of students that you will be.
 Many times though, the psychological characteristics of all three types of students is hard-wired into their personality and it is difficult to impossible for these people to change their own behaviors but several have been successful in controlling these behaviors until they're accepted as students when their real personalities emerge and a few can control their natures until they graduate, which we really appreciate a lot.